National Insurance Thresholds

 c) The Secondary Threshold (sometimes called the Secondary Earnings Threshold)

-If you earn over the Secondary Earnings Threshold then your employer will pay the standard rate of employer’s National Insurance on these earnings (13.8% in 2016/17 and 2015/16).
-This limit is £156 per week in 2016/17 (and 2015-16).
-This is in addition to the employee’s contributions (which are due on earnings over the Primary Threshold of £155 per week).
+If you earn over the Secondary Earnings Threshold then your Employer will pay the standard rate of employer’s National Insurance on these earnings (15.05% in 2022/23).
+This limit is £175 per week in 2022/23.
+This is in addition to the employee’s contributions.
+There are rules regarding vererans, freeports and apprentices that are not covered in this guidance.

 d) The Upper Earnings Limit (or UEL)